 Coronado Dog Beach, Coronado

-Nestled between Sunset Park and the U.S. Naval Station lies Coronado Beach, the western half of the beach is dog-friendly all year long with no time restrictions!
-Be sure to keep your four-legged friend on a leash until you find the signs indicating that you’ve reached the dog-friendly portion of the beach.
-Once there, you and your pup are free to enjoy the fun scene of one of the most well known, and well-visited dog beaches in California.
+Nestled between Sunset Park and the U.S. Naval Station lies Coronado Beach.
+The western half of the beach is dog-friendly all year long with no time restrictions.
+Keep your four-legged friend on a leash until you find the signs indicating that you’ve reached the dog-friendly portion of the beach.
+Once there, you and your pup are free to enjoy the fun scene of one of the most well-known and well-visited dog beaches in California.

 The Original Dog Beach, San Diego

 The Original Dog Beach is just at the end of I-8, where Ocean Beach meets the San Diego River.
 This beach is famous for being one of the first dog-friendly beaches in the United States.
-This is the perfect place for uniting dogs, people, and the ocean, through fun in the sun and water activities.
-There are no limits as to what time of year or time of day dogs are allowed and they can go sans leash.
-Pack a bag and head to The Original Dog Beach, where you may even find some four-legged friends catching a wave!
+This is the perfect place for uniting dogs, people, and the ocean.
+Pack a bag and head to The Original Dog Beach, where you may even find some pups catching a wave!

 Rosie’s Dog Beach, Long Beach

 Rosie’s Dog Beach is one of the only designated off-leash spots for pups to enjoy the freedom of a beach in L.A.
 County.
 Your furry friend is allowed to roam free daily from 6 in the morning until 8 at night.
 This waterfront spot is located between Roycroft Avenue and Argonne Avenue in Belmont Shore.
 Rosie’s Dog Beach asks that there is only one dog per owner and that the dog be responsive to their owner’s recall to ensure safety and fun for all beachgoers.